-This Easy Shortbread Cookies recipe goes by many names in the Middle East including Shakar Lama and Ghraybeh.
-These delicate cookies are crispy, buttery, and have a prominent cardamom flavor, which I adore!
-I guess it explains why they are my all-time favorite cookies, right up there with Kileche!
+This easy cardamom shortbread cookie recipe is known by various names in the Middle East, such as Shakar Lama and Ghraybeh.
+These delicate cardamom cookies are crispy, and buttery, and have a prominent cardamom flavor, which I adore!
+Enjoy with a cup of coffee or samovar tea.

-- Unlike other Middle Eastern sweets like Baklawa, Kileche, or Nazook, Ghraybehare are simple enough for anyone to make!
+- Unlike other Middle Eastern sweets like Baklawa, Kileche, or Nazook, cardamom shortbread cookies are simple enough for anyone to make!

-- This recipe only require a handful of ingredients.
+- This recipe only requires a handful of ingredients.

-- Shortbread cookies last a long time when refrigerated.
+- Shortbread cookies have a long shelf life, especially when refrigerated.

-- Shakar lama cookies freeze well too, so that you can pace yourself and not eat them all in one day. 😬
+- Shakar lama cookies freeze well too, so you don't eat them all in one day.

 🛒 What You Need For This Recipe

-- Sugar: I used granulated sugar, however, bakers sugar (casters sugar) and powdered sugar are sometimes used to make these cookies.
+- Sugar: I used granulated sugar, however, baker's sugar (caster sugar) and powdered sugar are sometimes used to make these cookies.

 - Flour: Some Ghraybeh recipes call for almond flour and wheat flour.
 I don't recommend using anything but all-purpose flour.
 If you do, you may not get the right texture or the other ingredients may need to be adjusted.